4.5 green stars Rated Excellent 4.8 out of 5 rating

 • If rates fall after you fix, you can move onto a new deal quicker

-• You may find that rates and fees are lower with shorter-term deals
+• Rates and fees are sometimes lower on shorter-term deals

-• You know exactly what your mortgage payments are for a longer period of time
+• You know exactly what you'll pay for longer

 What our mortgage expert says: